mammasmias/IterativeRotationsAssignments/examples/SOFI/README.md

 # Description

-This directory contains three programs which utilise the SOFI algorithm:
+This directory contains three example programs which utilise the SOFI algorithm:

  `f90_program.f90` is an example program in Fortran;
  `c_program.c` is an example program in C;
  `python_program.py` is an example program in python3.

+> NOTE: these are only simple examples intended to show how SOFI could be called from either of the three languages, i.e. they show how to manage the memory, how to compile the caller programs, and show some simple calls to the library.
+In order to change the input/output format, the programs should be modified as needed.

 # Compile and run